 Data Lakes and Warehouses are not identical, but are compatible with a configurable mapping.
 This mapping helps you to identify and manage the differences between the two storage solutions, so you can easily understand how the data in each is related.

-Warehouses and Data Lakes currently offer different sync frequencies:
+Data Lakes and Warehouses offer different sync frequencies:

 - Warehouses can sync up to once an hour, with the ability to set a custom sync schedule and selectively sync collections and properties within a source to Warehouses.

 - Data Lakes offers 12 syncs in a 24 hour period, and does not offer custom sync schedules or selective sync.

 Segment’s 99% guarantee of no duplicates for data within a 24 hour look-back window applies to data in Data Lakes and Warehouses.